JingSylviaY/Getting-and-Cleaning-Data/courseproject/README.md

 8. Appropriately labels the data set with descriptive variable names

-9.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.---output is the tidy_Data.txt file.
+9. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.---output is the tidy_Data.txt file.